 There's some setup you must do before publishing your extension.

-You can get a redirect URL by calling
+You get the redirect URL by calling

-You don't have to use the redirect URL returned by
+Starting with Firefox 75, you must use the redirect URL returned by

 You'll use the redirect URL in two places:

-- supply it when registering your extension as an OAuth2 client
+- supply it when registering your extension as an OAuth2 client.

 - pass it into